The University of Wisconsin–Madison

 To learn more about city government and services in Madison, visit the City of Madison website.
 It offers information about trash removal, parking, snow removal, special events, schools, and the mayor’s office.

 For many people, one of the first things that comes to mind about Madison is the weather.
 Generally known for very cold and snowy winters, you might be surprised by how sunny Madison is throughout the year – and how hot it is in the summer.

 Thick gloves, scarves, and hats are essential in the winter.
 Long underwear is also a good investment.
 From November to about April it can be quite chilly, and most students quickly learn to layer their clothes to adjust to varying temperatures.

 In Madison, people appreciate the weather and take advantage of it.
 In general, Madisonians are very active, participating in winter sports like skiing, ice skating, and snowshoeing.
 Once the weather gets warmer, outdoor activities abound.
-From sailing on the lakes, to biking through the Arboretum, to participating in the numerous local festivals each year, people are out enjoying the spring and summer.
+From sailing on the lakes (or sitting lakeside at the Memorial Union Terrace), to biking through the Arboretum, to participating in the numerous local festivals each year, people are out enjoying the spring and summer.

 The biggest small town you’ll ever live in, Madison has all the usual players, including big-name convenience stores, grocery stores, and restaurants.
 But dive deeper and you’ll find that the city has a thriving scene for green-thinking, socially conscious, and community-oriented businesses and services.

 Madison is home to a number of local co-operatives that help give the city its personality.
 Co-ops are owned and run by the people who shop there, and the customers, as members, can actively participate in the organization of the business, helping to determine store policies and even influencing the products that appear on the shelves.

 Anyone can shop at co-ops, but members receive extra benefits and members-only discounts.